Sinkcat113/Bluesky-Checkpoint/README.md

 # Setting your own instance

 Setting up your own instance is pretty easy!
-I will show a run down of how you can either self host it or, have it hosted via a VPS that supports PHP 8.x!.
+I will show a run down of how you can have it hosted via a VPS or hosting provider that supports PHP 8.x!.

 So first things first is to go to a location on your computer in your terminal (for this I'm using command prompt on Windows but this process should be the exact same on both MacOS and Linux!)